-- It is unlawful for a person to do an act, otherwise than in private, if: (1) - (a) the act is reasonably likely, in all the circumstances, to offend, insult, humiliate or intimidate another person or a group of people; and - (b) the act is done because of the race, colour or national or ethnic origin of the other person or of some or all of the people in the group.
+- (1) It is unlawful for a person to do an act, otherwise than in private, if: - (a) the act is reasonably likely, in all the circumstances, to offend, insult, humiliate or intimidate another person or group of people; and - (b) the act is done because of the race, colour or national or ethnic origin of the other person or of some or all of the people in the group.

 Note: Subsection (1) makes certain acts unlawful.
-Section 46P of the Human Rights and Equal Opportunity Commission Act 1986 allows people to make complaints to the Human Rights and Equal Opportunity Commission about unlawful acts.
+Section 46P of the Australian Human Rights Commission Act 1986 allows people to make complaints to the Australian Human Rights Commission about unlawful acts.
 However, an unlawful act is not necessarily a criminal offence.
 Section 26 says that this Act does not make it an offence to do an act that is unlawful because of this Part, unless Part IV expressly says that the act is an offence.